MaillPierre/formulis/README.md

 ## DEPLOYMENT ##

-To obtain an usable .war, compile the GWT project and compress in a .zip all the elements of the `war/` folder.
+To obtain an usable .war, compile the GWT project and compress in a .zip all the elements of the `war/` folder before renaming the archive as a .war.
 You must not compile the code using the debug mode of your IDE.

 ## ACKNOWLEGDMENT ##